 FCC grants academic credit for courses in the FEMA Independent Study Program.
-Courses developed by FEMA are available to be completed online or through correspondence.
+Courses developed by FEMA are available to be completed online.
 Upon successful completion of a course, students can receive academic credit at FCC at a tuition cost of \$60 per credit hour.
-See the FEMA Web site for information at fema.gov/home/EMI/ishome.htm or contact the FEMA program manager at FEMA-EMI, Independent Study Program, 16825 South Seton Ave., Emmitsburg, MD 21727, 301.447.1076.
+See the FEMA Web site for information at www.training.fema.gov/emiweb/is or contact the FEMA program manager at FEMA-EMI, Independent Study Program, 16825 South Seton Ave., Emmitsburg, MD 21727, 301.447.1256.
+Also see the Emergency Management degree program, page 48.

-Special Hood/Mount St. Mary's Agreements The Hood College/Mount St. Mary's College Exchange programs were developed to allow students from FCC, Hood College and Mount St. Mary's College to enroll in the other colleges without additional payment.
+Special Hood/Mount St. Mary's Agreements

+The Hood College/Mount St. Mary's College Exchange programs were developed to allow students from FCC, Hood College and Mount St. Mary's College to enroll in the other colleges without additional payment.
 Full-time FCC students (12 credits or more) may take one course per semester at Mount St. Mary's College; the course must not be offered at FCC during that particular semester.
 Interested students must obtain a permission form from the FCC Welcome & Registration Center attesting that they are full-time students, and the course must be approved by the registrar.
 Students must complete a Mount St. Mary's College registration form during either college's registration period.
 A Mount St. Mary's College course registration will not be accepted on an FCC registration form.